Lee Ritenour & Dave Grusin with Brasilian Friends featuring Ivan Lins (2024)

 Ritenour talked about Quincy Jones (R.I.P.) and how they both recognized the brilliance of young Brazilian composer and singer Ivan Lins and wanted to collaborate with him.
 So, they brought him over to the US to make an album in the ‘80s and the rest, as they say, is history.

 And with that Lins came out on stage to TREMENDOUS applause.
 He is clearly a beloved and respected musician in Japan (and the world!), and rightly so.
-What made me respect him even more was when he stated that it was a “pleasure to do music, and a pleasure to hear it” – I’m sure I wasn’t the only one smiling in agreement.
+I couldn’t help but smile in agreement when he stated that it was a “pleasure to do music, and a pleasure to hear it.”

 Lins started his part with “Love Dance,” one of Quincy Jones’ favorites from Lins’ long list of hit songs.